 Leveraging your team’s capacity to invest time and effort into cash flow planning isn’t just good for your business, it’s good for them.
 This new skill can open up a whole new career path at your firm, and enables your team to increase their impact on your business and clients.

 Divide and conquer!
-Have your assistant or associate advisor join our next Behavioural Cash Flow Planning Workshop.
+Have your assistant or associate advisor watch our Behavioural Cash Flow Planning Workshop.

 6. Give clients a way to share your advice with others.